 What is Depression?

-Depression is one psychiatric pathology rather widespread which can affect both adults - young and old - as well as children.
+A fairly common condition, depression is a disorder that can affect both adults - young and old - as well as children.

 Types of Depression